Table of Contents

 Click on the one you want to explore and you’ll see the hashtag page with a Follow button.
 That’s how you follow a hashtag on LinkedIn.
 You’ll see the hashtags you follow in the left column at the bottom.
 Click on the hashtag to take you to its search page.
 Here’s the search page for the #socialmedia hashtag.
 Any post with that hashtag will appear on this page.

-How many to use: There is no official limit, but no more than five are recommended, otherwise the LinkedIn algorithm may mark your post as spam.
+How many to use: There is no official limit.
+I don’t recommend more than five, otherwise the LinkedIn algorithm may mark your post as spam.

 Where to put them: At the bottom of the post